Introduction

 docker run -ti ubuntu:14.04 /bin/bash

-Presss Ctrl + P + Q – to exit from container without stop.
+Press Ctrl + P + Q to detach from the container without stopping it.

 docker ps